ucscGenomeBrowser/kent/src/hg/htdocs/admin/exe/README.txt

   - MacOSX directory contains executables for Mac OSX.

 Download the version of the application you need that is appropriate for your operating system and run it from your command line.
+To determine your machine type, at the command line type:

+uname -a

 Run most of the applications with no arguments to see the usage statement.